Collisional Gyrokinetics Teases the Existence of Metriplectic Reduction: The electrostatic gyrokinetic model

 Here $\langle\cdot\rangle_{s}=(2\pi)^{-1}\int_0^{2\pi}\cdot\,d\theta_{s}$ denotes the average with respect to the species-$s$ gyroangle, tildes denote the fluctuating part of a gyroangle-dependent quantity, $I=\partial_\theta^{-1}$ is the gyroangle antiderivative, $\llbracket\cdot\rrbracket=\int_0^1\cdot\,d\epsilon$, and $\bm{\rho}_o$ is the zero'th order (gyroangle-dependent) gyroradius vector.
 The \emph{net} gyrocenter kinetic energy, which is defined as

 defines the gyrocenter polarization density according to $\bm{P}=-\delta\mathcal{K}/\delta\bm{E}$.

-The right-hand-side of the kinetic equation~\eqref{eq:kinetic-eq} is given by the energetically-consistent gyrocenter collision operator of Ref.~\cite{Burby_2015_collisions}.
-As in Ref.~\cite{Burby_2015_collisions}, the expression for $C^{\text{gy}}_{s\bar{s}}(F_s,F_{\bar{s}})$ requires the definitions of the gyrocenter position vectors $\bm{y}_{s}(\bm{z})=\bm{X}+\bm{\rho}_{os}$, the gyrocenter relative velocity vector
+The right-hand-side of the kinetic equation~\eqref{eq:kinetic-eq} is given by the energetically-consistent gyrocenter collision operator~\cite{Burby_2015_collisions}.
+The expression for $C^{\text{gy}}_{s\bar{s}}(F_s,F_{\bar{s}})$ requires the definitions of the gyrocenter position vectors $\bm{y}_{s}(\bm{z})=\bm{X}+\bm{\rho}_{os}$, the gyrocenter relative velocity vector

 the scaled projection matrix

 and the three-component collisional flux vector

 where the gyrocenter delta function is $\delta^{\text{gy}}_{s\bar{s}}(\bm{z},\bm{\bar{z}})=\delta(\bm{y}_s-\bm{\bar{y}}_{\bar{s}})$, and the vector $\bm{A}^{\text{gy}}_{s\bar{s}}$ is defined according to